 * After Giselle [[spoiler: eats the apple and falls asleep, Robert realizes that TrueLovesKiss is the only thing that will wake her up.
 He steps aside to let Edward do it (and the observant viewer will notice he was ''just'' about to move in to kiss her himself for a moment), but it still doesn't work...so both [[IWantMyBelovedToBeHappy Edward and Nancy tell him that]] ''[[IWantMyBelovedToBeHappy he'll]]'' [[IWantMyBelovedToBeHappy have to do it.]]
 And then there's what Robert says right before kissing Giselle.]]

 ** [[spoiler: The look on Nancy's face is equally crushing.
-She knows it will work, and she knows the implications it has for their relationship.
-It's heartwarming in the sense that she's willing to step aside without a mote of spite or vindictiveness, but you can see her heart splintering all the while.]]
+She ''knows'' it will work, and she ''knows'' the implications it has for their relationship.
+It's heartwarming in the sense that she's willing to step aside without a mote of spite or vindictiveness, but you can see her heart splintering all the while.
+In fact, watch her in the dancing scene leading up to it - you can see in her face the sad realization that the spark with her and Robert just isn't there anymore.]]